-Find out more about the Berlin Wall by the Maison de la Radio with a historic account of the Berlin Wall.
+Find out more about the Berlin Wall by the Maison de la Radio with a historic account of the Berlin Wall [in French].

 La Défense business district

 The historic piece of concrete is the largest in Paris.
 But it is also the least known.
 I do know the business district of La Défense quite well.
-But to find this three-panel section of the wall was really a hard task.
-Well, it is hidden from any major public footpaths and roads in a place that does not look very safe:
+However to find this three-panel section of the wall was really a hard task.
+Well, I found it away from any major public footpaths and roads… in a place that does not look very safe:

 To see the other side of the wall,you’ll have to go down there (gasp!) and stand by the small tree and the dirty pavement.
 You’ll be spoilt with this:

-This piece of concrete of the Berlin Wall is very well preserved.
+That said, this piece of concrete of the Berlin Wall is very well preserved.
 It used to stand along the Waldemarstrasse in the Kreuzberg district of Berlin.
 German artist Kiddy Citny and French musician Thierry Noir created the paintings in 1984.

 Do you know other places in Paris or France where to see sections of the Berlin Wall?
 Let us know by commenting below!